corafan1116/Moth-Species-Classification/README.md

 - Vision Transformer (ViT)

 In addition to classification performance, the project evaluates model robustness under different image conditions, including low-light conditions, Gaussian blur and image rotation.
 Cross-model error analysis and Grad-CAM-based visualisation are also included.

+## Project Overview

+The study focuses on the automated classification of 20 moth species selected from the publicly available *Butterflies and Moths Species Classification Dataset* on Kaggle.

+The experiments compare a CNN trained from scratch with transfer learning approaches using ResNet50, EfficientNet-B0 and Vision Transformer (ViT).
+The same dataset split and preprocessing procedure are used to provide a consistent basis for model comparison.

+The project also investigates how model performance changes under controlled image perturbations and analyses common misclassification patterns across models.

 ## Repository Structure